team-parallax/moodle-ffmpeg-filter-plugin/ffmpegavcc/README.md

 >
 >This plugin then checks for the existence of an `mp4` source in the same file area and provides it automatically if it exists.
 In the case the `mp4` source does not exist, it is created via a scheduled task.

+This filter extends the original functionality in a way that `audio` elements are converted to a compatible audio format (`mp3`) whereas `video` elements are converted to `mp4`.

 ## Requirements

 A running ffmpeg-conversion-webservice and its url to be set in plugin settings.

+Enter the url of your webservice when requested:

 ## Installation